 Now that the good guys have Spellbinder’s number, Alfred volunteers to be locked up so he’ll be absolutely useless to Spellbinder even if the hypnotic suggestions are triggered again.
 This is one of my favorite moments from him in this series, since it speaks of not only his competence but his humanity.
 I neglected to mention this earlier, but there’s another big charity bash thingy in this episode, held for blind children (lazy symbolism ho!), and Alfred’s horrified at the very thought of robbing it.

 That said, this only leads to a bunch more plot holes.
 For one, Bruce’s logic behind Spellbinder’s next target literally amounts to “Spellbinder has three eyes -> He’ll want a fourth one -> the not-Dalai Lama will be bringing a jewel named the Eye of Sarkana to my next charity bash”.
 For another, why aren’t he and Alfred warning the other butlers and their masters?
-Hell, get Detective Yin to make the call if you’re worried about them not believing you!
+Hell, get Detective Yin to make the call if you’re worried they’ll brush you off!

 I’d excuse the second one as Bruce wanting to tail the other two back to Spellbinder again, except Alfred says he’s looking forward to seeing Bruce whale on the other butlers on live TV, who I might remind you are as much Spellbinder’s victims as he is.
 Our hero, ladies and gentlemen.